 The third most common disease category in the United States following cancer and heart disease is that of autoimmune conditions.
-It is estimated that around 50 million individuals in the U.S have been diagnosed with them, and this number is likely even higher as autoimmune diseases commonly go undiagnosed.
+It is estimated that around 50 million individuals in the U.S have been diagnosed with them, and this number is likely even higher as autoimmune diseases commonly go unnoticed.

-Autoimmune diseases occur when the body’s immune system attacks its own healthy tissues, which feeds into a cycle of inflammation in the body.
+Autoimmune diseases occur when the body’s immune system attacks a specific type of its own tissues, which feeds into a cycle of inflammation in the body.
 Biomedical theories suggest that the immune reaction can cause a state of inflammation and likewise a state of inflammation can cause the immune reaction.
 This vice-versa thinking is a common theoretical viewpoint in Ancient Chinese Medicine, i.e., one state of vulnerability in the system can lead to another state of vulnerability.
 For example, anxiety can lead to insomnia and likewise insomnia can lead to anxiety.

 There are three main herbal approaches that might be considered: